 The Netaji Subhash Chandra Bose Island- popularly and formerly known as Ross Island is situated in the South Andamans.
 The Island is just a few miles away from Port Blair and can be accessed by boats from Port Blair.
-You’ll get to know more about the accessibility in our “How to Reach” section coming up later in this article.
+Ross Island can be reached via ferry from water sports complex.
+These ferries sail daily to Ross Island.
+Usually the ferry ride covers both Ross Island and North Bay Island in a single-day tour.

 This island was occupied by the British Colony during the pre-independence era and it was their Administrative Head Quarter until an earthquake rocked the islands in 1941, after which the British moved to Port Blair for settlement abandoning the Ross Island.
 The Japanese also had occupied Andamans in 1942 during World War II.
 The Japanese war bunkers and cannons still stand as a memorial on the island.